-Ankle arthritis is a degenerative condition (also known as osteoarthritis) that can cause pain, stiffness, and disability of the ankles.
+At Peninsula Podiatry, our foot and ankle specialists offer a number of treatment and surgery options for ankle arthritis.
 Over time, the protective cartilage in the ankle begins to wear away, eventually causing the bones in the ankle to rub against each other.
 Ankle arthritis can be just as disabling as hip arthritis, but it is not as well-known as other types of arthritis.

 Unlike hip and knee arthritis, which tends to be an “old person’s” disease, ankle arthritis tends to affect a younger population because it often develops after an ankle injury like a fracture.
 Conditions like flat feet and even repetitive ankle sprains can also lead to degeneration of the ankle joints over time.